syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/visual-customization.md

 ## ErrorBorderColor

 Sets the custom error border color to SfMaskedEdit.
-Error border color indicates the color to be used when the validation fails for your input with respect to the mask used.
+Error border color specifies the color to be used when validation fails for input that doesn't match the specified mask.

 > Validation triggers based on `ValidationMode` property.
->Refer this [link](Validation#validation-mode) to know more about the `ValidationMode` property of `SfMaskedEdit` control.
+>Refer to this [link](Validation#validation-mode) to learn more about the `ValidationMode` property of `SfMaskedEdit` control.

 {% tabs %}
 {% highlight c# %}